Embracing Practical Life: Engaging Your Toddler in the Wooden Kitchen Toys

 2. Start with Simple "Practical Life" Tasks

-You don't need to cook a 5-course meal together.
+You don't need to cook a five-course meal together.
 Start with small, manageable tasks:

 Washing Vegetables: Give them a small bowl of water and a scrub brush.